kabelwerk/sdk-react-native/docs/KabelwerkInbox.md

 ### `renderInboxItem`

 The function used to render the inbox items.
 The default is to render an [`<KabelwerkInboxItem>`](./KabelwerkInboxItem.md) component.

+### `renderWelcomeBanner`

+Called to render something just above the inbox items when the user has neither posted nor received any messages yet.
+The default is not to render anything.

 ### `onInboxItemPress`